fbpx

 Clearance Search Or Freedom-To-Operate Search (Before Launching A Product)

-It is quite important to assess and understand the business risks involved when you are bringing a new product to the market.
+It is important to assess and understand the business risks involved when launching a new product.
 This is particularly vital as there are chances that your product may infringe on another’s patent rights.
-Freedom to practice opinion is a legal judgment that analyses your product against an appropriate selection of patents to find out the level of risk associated with bringing the product to market.
-This search can help you avert the dangers of potential infringement while launching your product.
+A freedom to practice opinion is a legal judgment that analyses your product against an appropriate selection of patents to determine the risk associated with bringing the product to market.
+This search can help you avoid potential infringement while launching your product.

 Related ReadIgnoring Freedom to Operate searches could be fatal for your organization.
 Find out how?